 And here, with the aptest illustrative force, after I have laid down my part-truth, I must step in with its opposite.
-For, after all, we are vessels of a very limited content.
+For, after is the test of a reader.
+If he tries to see what it means, what truth excuses it, he has the gift, and let him read.
+If he is merely hurt, all, we are vessels of a very limited content.
 Not all men can read all books; it is only in a chosen few that any man will find his appointed food; and the fittest lessons are the most palatable, and make themselves welcome to the mind.
 A writer learns this early, and it is his chief support; he goes on unafraid, laying down the law; and he is sure at heart that most of what he says is demonstrably false, and much of a mingled strain, and some hurtful, and very little good for service; but he is sure besides that when his words fall into the hands of any genuine reader, they will be weighed and winnowed, and only that which suits will be assimilated; and when they fall into the hands of one who cannot intelligently read, they come there quite silent and inarticulate, falling upon deaf ears, and his secret is kept as if he had not written.

-VI THE DAY AFTER TO-MORROW
+THE DAY AFTER TO-MORROW